The Charity Organisation Society

 were opposed to its methods, among them probably Dan Greatorex of St Paul Dock Street.
 In 1877 Henry Cowell, who had been one of the mission priests at St Saviour's, spoke of the certain stigma

-attached to clergy who supported COS, and in 1886 Fr Charles Marson, a
+attached to clergy who supported COS, and in 1886 Charles Latimer Marson,

-a mock application form for relief in the name of Jesus Christ.
+collection of folksongs), filled in a mock application form for relief in the name of Jesus Christ [right].

 Its philosophy and practice

-In a paper read to the SSA in 1869, significantly titled The Importance of aiding the poor without almsgiving, Octavia Hill [pictured in 1870s] set out what was to be the approach of COS: charity, which is a work of friendly neighbourliness, and essentially private, should help and not harm.
+In a paper read to the SSA in 1869, significantly titled The Importance of aiding the poor without almsgiving, Octavia Hill [left in 1870s] set out what was to be the approach of COS: charity, which is a work of friendly neighbourliness, and essentially private, should help and not harm.
 Any gift which did not make an individual better, stronger and more independent damaged rather than helped him.
-[13 August 2012 sees the centenary of Ocavia Hill's death, and various events are planned to mark this.]
+13 August 2012 saw the centenary of Ocavia Hill's death, and various events were held to mark it.

 the factors influencing leading members (in different proportion for